Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 In a normal situation, the bile stays inside the dog and does its job helping with digestion.

-Vomiting Results When There's Too Much Bile
+Vomiting Can Be Due to Too Much Bile

 A dog might vomit bile because excess acid in an empty stomach can irritate it and cause a vomiting episode.
 This creates a vicious cycle.

 This is why if there is some food eaten during the night, chances are that less acid will develop and this will possibly solve the problem.
 The dynamics are quite similar to what happens in people suffering from acid reflux disease.
-Affected dogs are known by vets as suffering from "chronic bilous vomiting syndrome"
+Affected dogs are known by vets as suffering from "chronic bilous vomiting syndrome."

 Irritable Bowel Disease

-Another cause may be irritable bowel disease, which is often known by the acronym ''IBD."
+Another cause may be irritable bowel disease, which is often known by the acronym IBD.
 A mild form of IBD may cause dogs to have chronic irritation of their intestines which causes vomiting in a random matter.
-You might need to change their diet to highly digestible "sensitive stomach" formulations or possibly give the dog a bed time snack.
+You might need to change their diet to highly digestible "sensitive stomach" formulations or possibly give the dog a bedtime snack.